mkapur/sab-2021-doc/_main.md

 <!--chapter:end:01a.Rmd-->

 # Executive Summary{-}

 ## Stock{-}

-This assessment reports the status of sablefish (_Anoplopoma fimbria_) off the US West coast using data through 2020.
+This assessment reports the status of sablefish, (_Anoplopoma fimbria_) off the US West coast using data through 2020.
 The resource is modeled as a single stock; however, sablefish disperse to and from offshore seamounts along the coastal waters of the continental U.S., Canada, and Alaska and across the Aleutian Islands to the western Pacific.
 Their movement is not explicitly accounted for in this analysis.

 ## Landings{-}

 A variety of sources were used to reconstruct state-specific historical sablefish landings (i.e., fish brought to market), creating a series of landings from 1890 to present.
 In general, these reconstructions are more reliable than those for many other groundfish species because of the consistent identification of sablefish to the species level.
-Historical-landings reconstructions for sablefish have been completed for California, Oregon, and Washington, extending landings to the beginning of the U.S. West Coast sablefish fishery (Figure \ref{fig:catch_comparison}).
+Historical-landings reconstructions for sablefish have been completed for California, Oregon, and Washington, extending landings to the beginning of the U.S. West Coast sablefish fishery (Figures \ref{fig:removals} and \ref{fig:catch_comparison}).
 Fishery discard rates and weights were fit within the assessment model, i.e., simultaneous estimation of total catches and other model parameters.
 This internal estimation can result in model estimates of total mortality that differ between stock assessments even when the landings inputs remain unchanged due to changes in fixed and estimated parameter values, priors, or parameterizations.
 Model estimates of fishery discards resulted in model estimated total dead catches that were an average of 1.84% larger than the landings input into the stock assessment model over the last decade.
 Historically, sablefish landings were just below recent landings (<4,000 mt) until the end of the 1960s and were primarily harvested by fixed gear (Figure \ref{fig:removals}).
 Large catches (24,395 mt) by foreign vessels fishing pot gear in 1976 resulted in the largest landings reported in a single-year.
 A rapid rise in domestic pot and trawl landings followed this peak removal, such that, on average, nearly 8,400 mt of sablefish were landed per year between 1976 and 1990.
 Subsequently, annual landings have remained below 9,000 mt and been divided approximately 67%/33% between fixed and trawl gears, respectively, during the most recent decade.
 An Individual Fishing Quota (IFQ) program, referred to as "catch shares", was implemented for the U.S. West Coast trawl fleet beginning in 2011.
 Gear switching is allowed within the program such that fixed gear can be used to catch sablefish under trawl IFQ.
 This has resulted in changes in fleet behavior, the distribution of fishing effort, and discarding rates for both fisheries.
 Complete observer coverage on all vessels fishing IFQ quota became mandatory at the start of the program, while coverage in the other sectors remained stratified by port.
 The lack of historical observer coverage, and consequently information on total catch and age and length compositions, thus contributes to uncertainty regarding selectivity and retention during the historical period.

-\begingroup\fontsize{10}{12}\selectfont
+\begingroup\fontsize{10}{11}\selectfont
-\begingroup\fontsize{10}{12}\selectfont
+\begingroup\fontsize{10}{11}\selectfont

 \begin{longtable}[t]{r>{\centering\arraybackslash}p{1.83cm}>{\centering\arraybackslash}p{1.83cm}>{\centering\arraybackslash}p{1.83cm}>{\centering\arraybackslash}p{1.83cm}>{\centering\arraybackslash}p{1.83cm}}
 \caption{Recent landings by fleet, total landings summed across fleets, and the total mortality including discards.\label{tab:removalsES}}\\
 \toprule
-Year & Fixed-gear & Trawl & Total Landings & Total Dead\\
+Year & Fixed-gear & Trawl & Total Landings & Model-Estimated Total Dead\\
 \midrule
 \endfirsthead
 \caption[]{Recent landings by fleet, total landings summed across fleets, and the total mortality including discards. \textit{(continued)}}\\